ashbit06/CE-Games/README.md

 You can now go to the \[apps] menu and open Cesuim through there!

 ## Python
-The only way I know to install it is by installing `TI84CEPythonBundle-5.7.0.17.b84`, which Python comes with it.
+The only way I know to install it is by installing `TI84CEPythonBundle-5.7.0.17.b84`, which includes the Python shell and editor. *Only works on TI-84 Plus CE Python models*

 # NOTICE
 Because I don't have my personal TI-84 Plus CE Python near me, I can't guarantee the process of installing the jailbreak and others.
 If you are having trouble installing something with the steps I gave you, [file an issue here](https://github.com/ashbit06/CE-Games/issues/new/choose) and I will try to correct my mistakes.